Last Updated on

 - 18. How do I claim PhilHealth benefits?

-- 19. Will I be covered when I’m confined in a hospital abroad?
+- 19. Will I be covered when I’m confined to a hospital abroad?

 - 20. What is the Universal Health Care Act?
 How does it affect my PhilHealth coverage?